dbs-leipzig/gradoop/README.md

-# Gradoop : Graph Analytics on Apache Hadoop
+## Gradoop: Distributed Graph Analytics on Hadoop

 Gradoop is an open source (GPLv3) research framework for scalable graph analytics.
 It offers an extended property graph data model (EPGM) which extends the widespread